iZettle/sdk-ios/README.md

 - `amount`: The amount to be charged in the logged in users currency.
 - `enableTipping`: Perform payment with tipping flow
-- `currency` _(optional)_: Only used for validation.
-If the value of this parameter doesn't match the users currency the user will be notified and then logged out.
-For a complete list of valid currency codes, see [ISO 4217](http://www.xe.com/iso4217.php)
 - `reference` _(optional)_: The payment reference.
 Used to identify an iZettle payment, used when retrieving payment information at a later time or performing a refund.
 Max length 128.